blogmywiki/GilesWrite/README.md

 # GilesWrite
-Backup of my progress with a PyQT word processor tutorial
+Backup of my progress with a PyQT word processor tutorial at https://www.binpress.com/building-text-editor-pyqt-1/